 Q: How do I recognize a mosquito and make sure that's what biting me?

 A: Mosquitoes are insects with long, slender bodies, narrow wings with a fringe of scales on the bottom, and long, very thin legs.
 The long, protruding mouthpart is a proboscis which can be as long as the antenna.
 Sand flies, stable or dog flies, midges, gnats and no-see-ums are all very different in appearance (shape and size) from a mosquito.
-Click here to see an adult mosquito.
-Click here to see a mosquito's proboscis.
+UF IFAS has information available to see how to identify an adult mosquito.

 Q: How many kinds of mosquitoes are there?